 Before beginning the tartare first chill the beef in the freezer for 10-15 minutes to firm up, taking care to not let the beef freeze

-350g of Irish Beef fillet, trimmed Irish Prime (dry aged 28 days)
+350g of beef fillet, trimmed Irish Prime (dry aged 28 days)

 While the beef is chilling finely chop the shallots, rinse briefly in cold water and drain, gently squeezing dry.
 Finely chop the horseradish shoots - reserving the stems for the garnish - and set to one side along with the shallots